 As you are preparing for a conversation, approach the throne of grace with confidence, asking boldly that the Lord would bless your conversation and “that [He] may open to us a door for the Word, to declare the mystery of Christ” (Colossians 4:3).

-It is paramount to pray before, during, and after a conversation, but for now, let us investigate how to transition conversations into the gospel.
+It is paramount to pray before, during, and after a conversation.
+For now, let us investigate how to transition conversations into the gospel.

-One of the most effective ways to engage in a gospel conversation is by sharing a meal.
+One of the most effective ways to engage in and transition to a gospel conversation is by sharing a meal.
 Sitting down one-on-one with another person offers uninterrupted time to begin asking intentional questions and getting to know the image-bearer you are sitting across from.

 When sitting down for a conversation, think about it in terms of a funnel, going from external conversation (the wide part) to internal conversation (beginning to get narrower) to eternal conversation (the narrowest point).

 First, take a genuine interest in who that person is and what they are passionate about.
 Try and ask as many questions as you can and make connections if possible!
 The goal is to ask broad, open-ended questions to get the student talking.

 Some examples of questions to ask could be, “What were you involved with in high school?”
 “What classes are you taking this semester, and how are they treating you?”
 “How do you plan to get involved in college?”
 “What do you enjoy doing in your free time?”